Juzva8/profile-generator/README.md

   This project is licensed under the Apache License 2.0 license.

 ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at laurynas.juzva@gmail.com.
-You can find more of my work at [Juzva8](https://github.com/Juzva8/).
+  If you have any questions about the repo you can find more of my work at [Juzva8](https://github.com/Juzva8/).